Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: Introduction

 \vs

-Meanwhile, in \cite{KS} we also established a satisfactory equivariant deformation quantization for each of the remaining two cases for the different signs of the cosmological constant.
+Meanwhile, in \cite{KS} we also established a satisfactory equivariant quantization for each of the remaining two cases for the different signs of the cosmological constant.
 The formulation of the quantization is similar to that in the negative cosmological constant case, but we use different special functions for the unitary operators associated to transformations of ideal triangulations of the punctured surface $S$.
-As shall be explained in more detail in \S\ref{sec:Kashaev_quantization}, these unitary operators constitute the heart of all the above mentioned quantization stories; in particular, these unitary operators have yielded two new families of unitary representations of mapping class groups on Hilbert spaces.
+As shall be explained in more detail in \S\ref{sec:Kashaev_quantization}, these unitary operators constitute the heart of all the above mentioned quantization stories; in particular, these unitary operators have yielded two new families of unitary representations of mapping class groups on Hilbert spaces, for the cases of non-negative cosmological constant.

 \vs